Trafford: Electoral wards

 There are 21 electoral wards in Trafford, each with 3 councillors, giving a total of 63 councillors with one-third elected three years out of four.
-In the following table, the populations for each ward are based on 2013 population estimates from the Office for National Statistics.
+In the following table, which lists the wards before the boundary changes of 2023, the populations for each ward are based on 2013 population estimates from the Office for National Statistics.

 Coat of arms

 The coat of arms of Trafford Council depicts a griffin on a shield flanked by two unicorns.
 The line bisecting the shield horizontally symbolises the River Mersey running through Trafford from east to west and the canals in the borough.
 The white legs of a lion on a red background represent the parts of Trafford previously controlled by the De Massey family, while the red body and head of an eagle on a white background represents the areas of Trafford previously controlled by the De Traffords.
 Both elements were taken from the coats of arms of the respective families.
 The fist holding bolts of lightning represents Stretford and the electrical industry; the cog on the arm represents Altrincham's engineering industry.
 The unicorns stand for Sale and Altrincham.
 The oak branches represent Urmston and the rural areas of Trafford.